Aegis YUSD (YUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aegis YUSD Historical Price

-According to the latest data gathered on Aegis YUSD live price page, the current price of Aegis YUSD is 0.999869USD.
-The circulating supply of Aegis YUSD(YUSD) is 19.18M YUSD , giving it a market capitalization of $19.18M.
+According to the latest data gathered on Aegis YUSD live price page, the current price of Aegis YUSD is 1.0USD.
+The circulating supply of Aegis YUSD(YUSD) is 19.19M YUSD , giving it a market capitalization of $19.19M.

 The Aegis YUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.